QUICK SUMMARY:

 What Is a Client Discovery Session?

-It's your chance to learn everything you need to know about your prospects and land more clients that are the right fit for your agency.
+The initial discovery session is your chance to learn everything about your prospects.
+That way, you'll land more clients that are the right fit for your agency.

 Relax and listen.
 Don't make assumptions about the client or their business, and don't try to impress them.
 The real discoveries are made by putting the client at ease so they feel comfortable sharing their real thoughts and feelings, and that is how relationships are built.